 Without confidence in their ability to communicate in English, many Thai students will avoid doing so unless absolutely necessary.

-A more intensive English writing curriculum and teachers who are more involved with each student’s progress, along with interactive assignments and peer learning opportunities, can help students to learn how to have English proficiency in a more effective way.
+A more intensive English writing curriculum and teachers who are more involved with each student’s progress, along with interactive assignments and peer learning opportunities, can help students with their English proficiency more effectively.

 The more proficient they get, the more confidence they’ll have in using their English skills.

+Keep the above notes in mind, and focus your lessons accordingly.
 Before you know it, you’ll be well on your way to building a successful ESL teaching career in Thailand.